midas-research/MeTooMA/README.md

 **MeTooMA** is a dataset containing 9,973 tweets related  to  the  MeToo  movement  that  were  manually  annotated  for  five  different  linguistic  aspects:  **relevance** (relevant, not relevant),  **stance** (support, opposition), **hate speech**  (directed hate, generalized hate), **sarcasm** (sarcastic, not sarcastic), and **dialogue acts** (allegation, refutation, justification).
 For more details please refer to the paper below.

 This repository contains link to download the data, and information about the corpus.
 Akash, the lead author of the work has also written a wonderful [blog post](https://medium.com/@418akash/a-multi-aspect-view-of-metoo-movement-on-twitter-9fdefae484df) describing the dataset and the rationale behind the study.
+Currently this dataset is a part of the HuggingFace `🤗Datasets` library for community usage.
+This would assist easy sharing and access of this dataset for research purposes.

 The dataset can be obtained from https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/JN4EYU